Queex/well-msc-selfstudy/introduction_to_R/2_fundamentals.md

 You cannot create two objects with the same name.
 If you try, you will over-write the first.

+You *can* create objects with the same name as existing R functions, but you should avoid doing so.
+You cannot crea objects with the name name as one of R's special keywords.

 ### The Continuation Prompt

 In most command line languages, if you leave a command unfinished you will get an error.
 R, however, can detect some instances of this and will give you a different prompt: `+`.
 This is the continuation prompt, and you can finish typing your command on that next line.
 R will join the lines together when it tries to execute it.